-The biggest distinction between Muay Thai and aforementioned martial arts is that Thai boxing is built around 8 points of contact: punches, elbows, kicks and knees instead of 2 for Boxing or 4 for Kickboxing, Taekwondo or Karate.
-This is a very important difference since knees and elbows are one of the toughest parts of a human body and it is very little that can break when hit.
+The biggest distinction between Muay Thai and the aforementioned martial arts is that Thai boxing is built around 8 points of contact: punches, elbows, kicks, and knees instead of 2 for Boxing or 4 for Kickboxing, Taekwondo or Karate.
+This is a very important difference since knees and elbows are one of the toughest parts of the human body and it is very little that can break when hit.

-Muaythai also implements clinch techniques which not only allows the fighter to control the opponent in stand up but also helps him to initiate a devastating knee and elbow strikes.
+Muaythai also implements clinch techniques which not only allow the fighter to control the opponent in stand-up but also help him to initiate devastating knee and elbow strikes.